petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/re-indexing-modes.md

 ### ![Full](../../images/icon-globe-meridians.png) Full Re-Index Mode

 You must use _full_ mode to index all content when connecting to a new, empty Elasticsearch cluster.
-In this scenario, high availability (i.e., avoiding downtime) is not a consideration.
+In this scenario, high availability is not a consideration.
 You can also use full mode for single model re-indexing when sync mode will not suffice, but sync mode is recommended.
-See [Additional Considerations](#additional-considerations) for more information.

 ### ![Concurrent](../../images/icon-concurrent.png) Concurrent Re-Index Mode

 Use _concurrent_ mode for high availability re-indexing of all content using a blue/green re-indexing strategy, as long as primary disk space for Elasticsearch is not an issue.
 Concurrent mode cannot be used for single model re-indexing.
-See [Additional Considerations](#additional-considerations) for more information.

 Because concurrent re-indexing creates a new index alongside the old one, it requires more disk space in the Elasticsearch system's infrastructure than the other modes.
 To avoid errors due to insufficient disk space, Liferay estimates whether the available space is sufficient and warns you if it isn't: